sun-asterisk-research/rnd-wiki/README.md

 docker run <image_name> -e wgDBpassword=secret
 ```

-Additionally, you can also add your own config file by mounting a `LocalSettings.override.php` file.
+Additionally, you can also add your own config by mounting any file matching the glob pattern `LocalSettings.*.php` into `/var/www/html`.

 ## First time install